1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What do doctors look for on a GI CT scan?

-Physicians review GI CT scans for signs of inflammation, bleeding, blockages, growths (polyps or tumors), abnormal fluid, changes in blood flow, or other structural abnormalities.
+Physicians check the GI CT scans by examining them to identify signs of inflammation, bleeding, strictures, enlargements (polyps or tumors), abnormal fluid, blood flow variations, among other structural anomalies.

 What are the most common causes of abnormal GI CT results?

-The most frequent causes include inflammatory bowel diseases (Crohn's disease or ulcerative colitis), infections (bacterial or viral), benign or malignant growths, ischemia (poor intestinal blood flow), and post-surgical scarring.
+The most common reasons are those of inflammatory bowel diseases (Crohn disease or ulcerative colitis), infections (bacteria or viruses), benign or cancerous growths, ischemia (inadequate intestinal blood supply), and post-surgery epidermis.

 Is thickening of the bowel wall always serious?

 Not always.
-Bowel wall thickening can sometimes be a temporary response to inflammation or infection and may improve with medication, diet changes, or other non-invasive treatments.
+A thickening in the bowel wall may be reversible as a temporary effect of inflammation (probably due to process) or infection and may resolve with treatment (medication, diet change), or other non-invasive interventions.

 How soon should I see a doctor after receiving an abnormal CT result?